Amid drought, Utah governor declares weekend of prayer for rain

 The Utah Rivers Council responded to the governor’s video, tweeting that “we need more than lip service.”

 At present, Utah is the most drought-stricken state in the nation.
 Upward of 62 percent of the state is engulfed in “exceptional drought,” the most severe category.
-The federal government’s U.S. Drought Monitor reports that irrigation water allotments are being cut, and fire restrictions are on the increase.
-Last year, Utah and Colorado dealt with significant wildfire activity.
+The federal government’s U.S. Drought Monitor reports that irrigation water allotments are being cut and that fire restrictions are being tightened.
+Last year, Utah and Colorado experienced significant wildfire activity.

 The ground in Utah is parched, with soil moisture deficits running upward of five inches in places.
-Salt Lake City could hit 100 degrees on Friday afternoon, setting a record.
-An excessive heat warning is in effect for the city, while areas south and west are under red flag warnings for extreme fire danger.
+Salt Lake City could hit 100 degrees on Friday afternoon, a record.
+An excessive-heat warning is in effect for the city, and areas south and west are under red flag warnings for extreme fire danger.

 “I fear [existing] efforts alone won’t be enough to protect us,” Cox said in a video statement posted to Twitter.
-“We need more rain, and we need it now … it’s why I’m asking Utahns of all faiths to join me in a weekend of prayer.”
+“We need more rain, and we need it now. … It’s why I’m asking Utahns of all faiths to join me in a weekend of prayer.”

-According to Glen Merrill, the hydrologist at the National Weather Service in Salt Lake City, roughly 95 percent of the state’s water resource budget comes from melting snowpack in the higher elevations.
+According to Glen Merrill, the hydrologist at the National Weather Service in Salt Lake City, roughly 95 percent of the state’s water comes from melting snowpack in the higher elevations.
 He explained that reduced snow cover produced less meltwater, which was quickly absorbed by parched soils.

-“It didn’t make it into the channels and streams,” said Merrill.
+“It didn’t make it into the channels and streams,” Merrill said.
 “The forecast for [stream] volume through July is about 25 to 40 percent of normal.”

-Merrill said the drought came on quickly in 2019 and took off last summer, spreading south to north and swallowing the state.
+Merrill said the drought came on quickly in 2019 and intensified last summer, spreading south to north and engulfing the state.

 “[The drought] even spread all the way into the beginning of our cool season [in 2020],” he said.
 “It’s rare to see that.
 Right now, 100 percent of the state is in some sort of drought.”

-Looking ahead, NOAA’s Climate Prediction Center is calling for unusually hot and dry conditions to persist through the summer.
+Looking ahead, NOAA’s Climate Prediction Center is predicting that unusually hot and dry conditions will persist through the summer.
 Utah is just entering the peak of its driest period of the year, which lasts into July.

-“It’s not looking good,” said Merrill.
+“It’s not looking good,” Merrill said.

-It’s not the first time a U.S. politician has turned to prayer to beseech rainfall from above.
-In 2007, Georgia’s then-governor Sonny Perdue led a service “to very reverently and respectfully pray up a storm” during a severe drought gripping the state.
-Archived weather data indicates several rain events impacted Atlanta over the following two weeks, but the month still ended with less than a quarter of its normal rainfall.
+It’s not the first time a U.S. politician has turned to prayer in hopes of starting rainfall.
+In 2007, Georgia’s then-governor, Sonny Perdue, led a service “to very reverently and respectfully pray up a storm” during a severe drought gripping the state.
+Archived weather data indicates that Atlanta experienced several bouts of rainfall in the following two weeks, but city still ended the month with less than a quarter of its normal rainfall.

-In Utah, the seven-day forecast indicates predominantly hot, dry and breezy conditions.
+In Utah, the seven-day forecast indicates mainly hot, dry and breezy conditions.

-“We’re waiting on next winter at this point … to really start improving,” said Merrill.
+“We’re waiting on next winter at this point … to really start improving,” Merrill said.